nixmai18/Lab-Report-3/index.md

 ./government/Post_Rate_Comm
 ./government/Media
 ```
 The ```find -type``` command is returning the paths for all directories within the path.
-This is useful if you want the directories paths within a directory rather than the files itself.
+This is useful if you want the directory paths within a directory rather than the files itself.

 2. Second Example